egliette/template_service/README.md

 ## 6. 📝 Notes

 - Ensure `CONTAINER_NAME` matches the actual container name from your compose files when using `--shell`.
+- Ensure `APP_SERVICE` matches the service name defined in your docker-compose files.
 - Ensure `NETWORK_NAME` in scripts and `DOCKER_NETWORK_NAME` in CI are consistent with your compose definitions.
 - The `logs/` directory is created on startup if missing; permissions are adjusted using `APP_UID`/`APP_GID`.